-WordPress comes with a lot of built in helper functions for the purpose of making a site’s code more secure.
-A lot of code and legacy sites I’ve worked on as well as some plugin documentation don’t seem to use these very often, if at all however, and so for for a time before I knew any better I was just echoing plain text, simply because I didn’t know or understand the whole point of sanitizing data.
+WordPress comes with a lot of built in helper functions for the purpose of making the website’s code more secure.
+A lot of code and legacy sites I’ve worked on as well as some plugins I’ve modified don’t seem to use these very often, if at all however, and so for for a long time before I knew any better I was just echoing plain text, simply because I didn’t know or understand the whole point of sanitizing data.

-If you’ve ever downloaded or edited a WordPress theme you may have noticed a lot of its template files include code wrapped in many abstract, non obvious functions, like the example below from _s:
+If you’ve ever downloaded or edited a WordPress theme you may have noticed a lot of its template files include code wrapped in many abstract, non-verbose functions, like the example below from _s:

 When you see something like this, it is very tempting to condense it all: